lilywang1988/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-My name is Lili Wang, a Ph.D. candidate in the Department of Biostatistics at the University of Michigan School of Public Health.
-I am currently working on survival models under the supervision of Dr. Douglas E. Schaubel.
+I'm a Ph.D. candidate in Biostatistics at the University of Michigan.
+My thesis advisors are Prof. Douglas E. Schaubel and Prof. Peter Xuekun Song.

-My primary research interest has been developing novel methods and their software for analyzing complex failure time data, e.g., alternating recurrent events, competing risks, and hierarchically clustered events.
+My research topics include developing novel methods and their software for analyzing clustered event data, like alternating recurrent events, competing risks, and events with hierarchical structures.

-Moreover, I am working as a research assistant for the University of Michigan Kidney Epidemiology and Cost Center.
-I actively participated in developing methods to monitor the performance of dialysis facilities by tracking their real-time mortality, readmission and hospitalization outcomes.
+Moreover, as a research assistant for the University of Michigan Kidney Epidemiology and Cost Center (KECC).
+I am working on monitoring charts to track performance of dialysis facilities according to the mortality, readmission and hospitalizations.

-Recently, I started to study regression trees and causal inference to optimize treatment assignments in observational studies.
+I am also passionate about recent progresses in machine learning methods and causal inference, and their increasing use in event data analysis.